reuteras/dfirws/README.md

 - The VM will be created with a user named *dfirws* with password *password*.

 You can change the settings by copying *local/default-variables.pkr.hcl* to *local/variables.pkr.hcl* and modify the settings to your liking.
 You can for example change setting for autounattend to change the default keyboard to US (Swedish is the default).

+Currently there is now way to update the tolls in the VM.
+You have to delete the VM and run **.\createVM.ps1** again.

 ## Update